Scintigraphy: Thyroid

 To detect metastases/function of thyroid, the isotopes technetium-99m or iodine-123 are generally used, and for this purpose the iodide isotope does not need to be attached to another protein or molecule, because thyroid tissue takes up free iodide actively.

 Full body

-Examples are gallium scans, indium white blood cell scans, iobenguane scan (MIBG) and octreotide scans.
+Examples are gallium scans, indium white blood cell scans, iobenguane scan (MIBG), and octreotide scans.
 The MIBG scan detects adrenergic tissue and thus can be used to identify the location of tumors such as pheochromocytomas and neuroblastomas.

 Function tests

 Certain tests, such as the Schilling test and urea breath test, use radioisotopes but are not used to produce a specific image.

 History

 Scintigraphic scanning was invented and proven by Neurologist and Radiologist professor Bernard George Ziedses des Plantes.
-He presented the results in 1950 under the name 'indirect Autoradiograph'.
+He presented the results in 1950 under the name "indirect autoradiograph".
 In 1970, the Physikalisch-Medizinische Gesellschaft für Neuroradiologie (The Physics and Medical Society for Neuroradiology) instituted the 'Ziedses des Plantes Medal'.
-It was first awarded to W. Oldendorf en G. Hounsfield in 1974 for Computer Tomography (CT).
+It was first awarded to W. Oldendorf and G. Hounsfield in 1974 for Computer Tomography (CT).
 Later, in 1985, the medal was awarded to Ziedses des Plantes himself.
 In 1977 he received The Roentgen Medal.